stevenbenner/stevenbenner.com/src/content/posts/2010-04-06-building-a-home-network-attached-storage-server-part-3-wrapping-up-and-product-reviews.md

 - Reviews
 ---

 It’s taken me a quarter of a year to write this series, partially because I wanted to make sure I got it right, partially because I’m a lazy writer.
-But now the wait is over, here is the third and final installment of the *[NAS series](/tag/nas/)* about my home NAS server build.
+But now the wait is over, here is the third and final installment of the series about my home NAS server build.
+The previous installments are [Part 1: Hardware](/2009/12/building-a-home-network-attached-storage-server-part-1-hardware/) and [Part 2: RAID Setup](/2010/01/building-a-home-network-attached-storage-server-part-2-raid-setup/).

 <div style="text-align: center;">